-We were working on a Webinar theme and I thought he’d be a good fit.
-A published author, an associate (not an adjunct) professor (but without a PhD), he had a lot of real world experience with political communication.
+We were working on a corporate webinar theme and I thought he’d be a good fit.
+A published author, an associate (not an adjunct) professor (but without a Ph.D.), he had a lot of real world experience with political communication.

 It had been about 10 years, but I could still remember the slide overlays he used in class to stimulate discussion.

-And that’s the problem.
-Zero social media presence.
-How can a professor of communication profess to be an expert in teaching the skill if he’s not using the tools that are so widely adopted, and in many ways, have turned the idea of (a very weak) communications theory on its head?
+How can a professor of communication profess to be an expert in teaching the skill if he’s not using the latest tools that are so widely adopted, and in many ways, have turned the idea of (a very weak) communications theory on its head?

 They can’t.
-That’s right Professor.
-YOU can’t teach communications if you don’t have a clue about social media.
-And prospective students, you should avoid their classes.
+You cannot teach communications course if you don’t have a clue about social media.
+Prospective students should avoid their classes.
 The university should drop you from the program.
-Sadder still, those of you implicated will never see a post like this one here.

 How many of your professors don’t have a clue about social media?